elvisonob/js-functions-understanding/answers.md

 Result: 9

-When i did 'console.log(myFunction(num))', I got 7 as the answer and I am not sure why.
+When i did 'console.log(num)', I got 8 as the answer and I am not sure why.

 When i put 10 as the argument 'console.log(myFunction(10))', i got 9 as the answer.

-I am still confused about it especially with the 7 as the answer.
+I am still confused about it especially with the 8 as the answer.